saltlab/dompletion/README.md

 ## Paper

-The technique behind Clematis is published as a research paper at ASE 2014.
+The technique behind Dompletion is published as a research paper at ASE 2014.
 It is titled ["Dompletion: DOM-Aware JavaScript Code Completion"](http://salt.ece.ubc.ca/publications/kartik_ase14.html) and is available as a PDF.

 ## Using Dompletion